lb-declarative-e2e-test

 In the case of a simple GET request, the test is very concise.
 However, as soon as the request requires authentication, a first post request is required.

 In the past, I abstracted this logic in separate functions and the complexity increased.
-Today I hope lb-declarative-e2e-test
+Today I hope lb-declarative-e2e-test will help reduce the boilerplate code of many developers.

 Please share your feedback and report the encountered issues on the project’s issues page.